okeke-chuma/Patient-Satisfaction-Sentiment-Analysis-Healthcare-/README.md

 Analyze patient comments to identify positive, negative, and neutral experiences.
 Can also be used for other industries/entities like Pharma, Lifesciences, Biomedical Sciences, Insurance Typically patient/customer survey files are obtained from publicly avilable sources.
-  For Healthcare Data sources could be
+  For Healthcare: Data sources could be
       Hospital patient reviews
       CMS Hospital Reviews
       Kaggle Patient Reviews